Security Deposit Return? Need to break a Chicago lease?

 ◊ After January 1, 2012 most Cook County Landlords must change locks with start of each new tenancy under new Section 765 ILCS 705/15.

 |We can offer most residential tenants a free consultation, so we can find out if we can help.
 Sometimes the landlord has to pay the tenant's attorney fees.
 There is a flat fee for lease terminations.
 We also help people recover for injuries suffered at work and their apartments.
 Now we can also help clients in both English and Thai with immigration matters.
 Maybe we can help you.||

 |Deposit Law Email About Chicago Security Deposit Lawyer Our Cases & Client Reviews Tenant Resources Disclaimer Privacy|

 Renting in Illinois & Chicago This is Not Legal Advice

 The Illinois Court of Appeals has said there is a "historical disparity between the bargaining powers of landlord and tenant."
 Plambeck v.
 Greystone Mgmt. & Columbia Nat'l Trust Co., 281 Ill.
 App.
 3d 260, 266-267 (1st Dist.
 1996).
 Some of the laws in Illinois and especially Chicago are meant to offer a little help to residential tenants.
 This gives tenants some leverage, and satisfaction, when almost everything else favors landlords.
 Examples of what happens sometimes in these cases can be viewed on the our Cases page.
 For both tenants and landlords, seeing what happened to others in similar situations can be helpful.
-Take it from Polybius, "the only method of learning how to bear bravely the vicissitudes of fortune is to recall the calamities of others."

 I. LEASES & BREAKING THEM: